641i130/sortpic/README.md

 ```[inputted dir]/squareish```

 ### But its poorly written
 I wrote this in less than an hour just to challenge myself.
 Maybe I'll clean it up someday when I feel like it.
-Feel free to pull anything that makes it faster!
+Feel free to push anything that makes it faster!